NarubyRiverlione/steamboiler/memory-bank/activeContext.md

    - Created placeholder components for the condenser visual, readouts, and control panel.
    - Modified `BoilerVisual.tsx` to include the `CondenserVisual` component.

+7. **Condenser Pressure Indicators**: Added visual indicators to the condenser readouts that show when pressure is outside the acceptable range:
+   - Created a reusable `Indicator` component in `src/components/Indicator.tsx` that can be used throughout the application
+   - Added indicators for high pressure (above 70 mBar) and low pressure (below 40 mBar)
+   - Included labels for each indicator to clearly identify what they represent
+   - Added hover tooltips for additional information

 ## Active Development Areas

 The next major improvement is to implement a more physically accurate energy balance approach for steam generation.
 Further improvements under consideration include: